SubodhKumarSahu2826/Drug-Research-Platform/README.md

 The platform is designed to help researchers accelerate drug discovery by leveraging cutting-edge AI models for protein folding, docking, and molecular dynamics.

-If you're getting started and need assistance or face any bugs, join our active Discord community.
-It's a place where people help each other out.

 <a href="https://discord.com/channels/1221368900579754074/1221368901162631243" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e"  /></a>